MrSmith33/vox/internals.md

 ### ABI lowering

-For each IR function it transforms `parameter` and `ret_val` instructions to follow own calling convention, and converts `call` instructions to follow callees calling convention.
+For each IR function it transforms `parameter` and `ret_val` instructions to follow own calling convention, and converts `call` instructions to follow callee's calling convention.

 Currently Vox backend implements 3 CCs: `win64`, `sysv64`, and `sysv64_syscall`.